LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    This set of methods refers to the GET arguments as the ``query`` params and any POST arguments as the ``post`` params.
 Both sets together are just the ``params``.
 For the methods which accept a name parameter, they return the first matching argument string value.
-If no argument matches then a void value is returned.
+If no argument matches, then a void value is returned.

    The ``param()`` method treats both argument sources as a single source with